othernima08/payease-be/README.md

 Repository for training fazztrack x BCA - ewallet project backend

 ## How to Run
-Untuk menjalankannya, clone dan jalankan perintah berikut:
+To run it, clone and run the following commands:
 1. Clone github:
-    - pastikan anda telah menginstall git di pc anda.
+    - make sure you have installed git on your pc.
-    - pilih folder tempat menyimpan clone repository ini.
+    - select the folder where you want to save the clone repository.
-    - buka terminal/command prompt (klik kanan).
+    - open terminal/command prompt (right-click).
-    - jalankan perintah ````git clone https://github.com/othernima08/payease-be.git```.
+    - run the command ````git clone https://github.com/othernima08/payease-be.git```.
-    - tunggu proses clone selesai dan repository sudah ada di folder anda.
+    - wait for the clone process to finish and the repository is in your folder.

-2. web-server dan database configuration
+2. web-server and database configuration
-    - Jika anda ingin menjalankan spring boot di localhost, pastikan anda memiliki aplikasi seperti XAMPP sebagai web-server lokal
+    - If you want to run spring boot on localhost, make sure you have an application like XAMPP as a local web-server
-    - jalankan apache
+    - run apache
-    - masuk ke browser dan pergi ke halaman http://localhost/phpmyadmin
+    - enter the browser and go to the page http://localhost/phpmyadmin
-    - buatlah database baru bernama "payease"
+    - create a new database named "payease"
-    - karena ada beberapa data yang perlu di import pergi ke menu import, pilih select file.
+    - because there is some data that needs to be imported go to the import menu, select select file.
-    - upload file transaction_categories.sql dan providers.sql yang ada di folder resources/sql
+    - upload the transaction_categories.sql and providers.sql files in the resources/sql folder
-    - selesai
+    - done

 2. Run spring boot:
-    - Jika folder sudah tersimpan, silahkan buka folder tersebut menggunakan text editor (contoh: VS Code)
+    - If the folder has been saved, please open the folder using a text editor (example: VS Code)
-    - jalankan perintah berikut ```mvnw spring-boot:run```
+    - run the following command ``mvnw spring-boot:run```
-    - program berhasil di jalankan.
+    - the program runs successfully.

 ## List of Service Methods